Juliendnte/Juliendnte/README.md

 ## Hi there, I'm Julien DANTE 👋

-Welcome to my GitHub profile!
-I am a passionate technology enthusiast who started coding in 2022 during my high school years, where I mainly focused on Python, SQL, HTML, and CSS.
+**Welcome to my GitHub profile!** I am a passionate technology enthusiast who started coding in 2022 during my high school years, where I mainly focused on Python, SQL, HTML, and CSS.

-Currently, I am a student at YNOV Aix campus, where I have been studying for a year.
+Currently, I am a student at YNOV Aix campus, where I have been studying for <!--years_since-->{years_since}<!--years_since--> year.
 During this time, I have learned a lot and developed a strong passion for software development and AI, with a particular interest in backend development and pure programming.

 ## 🚀 About Me